DevExpress/devextreme-documentation/concepts/05 UI Components/Form/01 Getting Started with Form/60 Modify the Form at Runtime.md

 ##### Angular

 You can change any form, editor, or item properties at runtime.
 To update a property value, bind it to a component property.
-In the code below, we modify the [readOnly](/Documentation/ApiReference/UI_Components/dxForm/Configuration/#readOnly) property's value:
+The code below modifies the [readOnly](/Documentation/ApiReference/UI_Components/dxForm/Configuration/#readOnly) property's value:

     <!-- tab: app.component.html -->
     <dx-form